Achievable logoAchievable logo

 Starting position (athlete):

-• Grasp dumbbells with closed, neutral grip
+• Grasp the dumbbells with a closed, neutral grip.

 Starting position (spotter):

-• Grasp athlete’s forearms near wrists
+• Grasp the athlete’s forearms near the wrists.

 Downward movement phase (athlete):